 Those were the best moments.
 The worst were something very different, of course.
 The worst moments were still games, but ones you never heard of and so didn't know the rules until you were already in play.

+You have to keep up or die in even the mortal combat of exhibition-only push hands with them.
+The way you die without any evidence of combat or injury.
+That way.
+The way of female psychopaths with their particular Sylvian fissures.
 Personally, I've never found the garden variety female psychopath too frightening to work with.
 They're either overly concerned with a social facade, unable to manage cold detachment or very amenable to being understood.
 That's not a list of their characteristics so much as my own skewed and spontaneous sampling and how my clinical style works out.

 The Woman, Mice and Men I've had the occasion here and there recently to consider a woman with a rather relentless power and control agenda.
 I dare say even in her best moments, it is in play--whether premeditated (it often is) or unconscious.
 However, another dynamic has revealed itself: she seems to over-estimate either her own psychopathic ability or her own intelligence.